tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 Now I can perfectly understand many advanced concepts by merging math and engineering.
-It's not just about writing easier to understand code (although recursion it's super hard to understand for many programmers), but for declarativeness, homogeneity, scalability in the logical aspect of course, etc.
+It's not just about writing easier to understand code (although recursion it's super hard to understand for many programmers), but for declarativeness, homogeneity, scalability in the logical aspect, etc.

 I fell in love with recursion when I started prototyping the [EP: Machine Replacement Model](https://github.com/tobiasbriones/ep-machine-replacement-model)